Danganronpa 2: Goodbye Despair: Development and release

 Danganronpa 2 was first released for the PlayStation Portable in Japan on July 26, 2012.
-A limited edition that includes a Monokuma PSP pouch, an art booklet, a soundtrack and audio commentary CD, keychains and badges, and a download code for a custom theme was available.
+A limited edition that included a Monokuma PSP pouch, an art booklet, a soundtrack and audio commentary CD, keychains and badges, and a download code for a custom theme was available.
 A compilation of the game and its predecessor, Danganronpa: Trigger Happy Havoc, titled Danganronpa 1・2 Reload, with new touch controls and high resolution graphics, was released in Japan for the PlayStation Vita on October 10, 2013.

 After releasing the Vita remake of the first game in North America and Europe in February 2014, NIS America released the sequel under the name Danganronpa 2: Goodbye Despair in Western territories in September 2014.
 Localization member Robert Schiotis said finding a voice actor for Nagito in the English-language version proved challenging because he is meant to clash with Makoto's ideals.
 Bryce Papenbrook voiced both characters, making the connections between them more interesting according to localization staff.
 Johnny Yong Bosch took the role of Hajime; Bosch found being immersed in Hinata's role difficult due to the lack of artwork depicting him.
 When a Danganronpa player asked him to sign a copy of Goodbye Despair, Bosch could better understand the character he voiced.
 As well as a standard edition, a limited edition was released via NIS America's online store, including an art book, soundtrack CD, stickers, Monokuma medals, and a pair of sunglasses.
 Danganronpa 1・2 Reload was also released in North America and Europe for PlayStation 4 in March 2017.
 An enhanced version for Android and iOS, under the name Danganronpa 2: Goodbye Despair Anniversary Edition, was released on August 20, 2020.
 This version features the gallery mode, allowing players to replay the character voices and view event illustrations.
 During E3 2021, it was announced that this version of the game will also be released for the Nintendo Switch in 2021, both as part of the Danganronpa Decadence bundle, as well as separately.
 It was also released for Xbox One and Windows via Microsoft Store on May 10, 2022.
 It was made available through Xbox Game Pass on the same day.